-You can apply to start studies and accept a study place.
+If you have already completed compulsory basic education or you are no longer in the scope of compulsory education because of your age, you can apply to study and accept a study place.
 You do not need a separate permit to pursue studies.